Published on: November 21, 2022 | Updated on: January 13, 2024

 The force put by the collision of two vehicles can exert too much pressure on your spine and displace the disc.
 Disc herniation is also a short or long-term result of whiplash injury.

 Sports injuries that involve contact have a higher chance of affecting the spine.
 A few examples of such sports are wrestling, football, and rugby.
 All these activities are physically demanding, putting a lot of pressure and strain on your spine.

-If you twist your back or turn it regularly, you’re likely susceptible to disc herniation or strained lower back.
+If you twist or turn your back regularly, you’re likely susceptible to disc herniation or strained lower back.
 This is why you must practice preventive measures when participating in these sports.

 It’s impossible to prevent accidents like slips and falls from happening.
-Unfortunately, these accidental slips are one of the major cases of disc herniation.
+Unfortunately, these accidental slips are significant cases of disc herniation.

 Some slips also occur because of old age, indicating that your spine is going through usual degeneration.
 This means your spinal discs have lost their elasticity and could displace more easily.

 You may risk a herniated disc if you regularly lift heavy objects.
 However, it’s even riskier when you do it improperly.
 For instance, you bend your back too much instead of turning your knees when lifting a heavy object.
 This puts too much pressure on the spine and makes the spinal disc slip out of its position.

 If you’re feeling unusual pain in your back or neck, see a doctor as soon as possible.
 They will take you for a physical exam to inspect your spine and find the source of your pain.
 The professional will also inquire about whether you met an accident or had an injury causing the pain.

 After preparing a comprehensive report of your spinal pain, the doctor will diagnose your herniated disc.
 Then, they may perform a few tests, such as a CT scan or an X-ray, to have a clear view of your situation.

 How To Heal a Herniated Disc Naturally?